Nallasopara: Excavations at Sopara

 The ancient habitation site lies 2 km away from the stupa which overlooks the dry creek on the south and on the east opens to Thane creek.
 A large quantity of Islamic Glazed Ware, Black and Red Ware were found at the site.
-It seems that during the Early Historical period Sopara was located on the mainland facing Agashi island on the north and Bassein to the south.
+It seems that during the Early Historical period, Sopara was located on the mainland facing Agashi island on the north and Bassein to the south.
 The backwaters between the mainland and the island were suitable for the movement and anchorage of ships.
-Gas and Nirmal villages were once part of the creek.
-A number of tanks and architectural remains arc noticed in the areas adjoining these villages.
+Gass and Nirmal villages were once part of the creek.
+A number of tanks and architectural remains are noticed in the areas adjoining these villages.
 All the ancient relics were found in the area between the stupa and the creek.
-Up to the 19th century this creek was navigable and ships of 20 tonnes used to ply here.
+Up to the 19th century, this creek was navigable and ships of 20 tonnes used to ply here.
 The significance of the architectural pieces becomes more important when the surface findings arc taken into account.
-The area around Bhatela pond is a landing place or bunder, where even remains of a Portuguese jetty and customs house are seen.
+The area around Bhatela Pond is a landing place or bunder, where even remains of a Portuguese jetty and customs house are seen.
 Exploration (1994) in the adjoining area has yielded Red Polished Ware and Glazed Ware.
 The evidence is further corroborated by a joint excavation in 1993 carried out by the Archaeological Survey of India and the British Academy, Hyderabad where antiquities of the Early Historical period (Satavahana and Kashatrapa period) – lead and copper coins, semi-precious stone beads, small fragments of Northern Black Polished Ware, amphorae pieces and Islamic Blue Glazed ware were discovered.
 An earthen wall and a fourteen coarse stone wall with varying sizes of stone blocks were also encountered during this excavation.

 It is clearly evident from the archaeological and literary sources that Sopara was the main entrepot dating from the pre-Asokan period up to the 3rd century A.D. and again from 9th to 13th century A.D.
 There is no evidence of cultural remains from 4th to 9th century and it seems that during this period Sopara had lost its importance.
 The main cause for the decline of the ancient port of Sopara was due to the effect of siltation caused by a rise in sea level.
 Further near-shore and off-shore marine archaeological exploration and excavation would be helpful to ascertain the extent of the ancient port city.

 Sopara Edicts of Ashoka

-The following are translations of the fragments of the edicts found at Sopara by A.L.
-Basham.
+The following are translations of the fragments of the edicts found at Sopara by Bhagavan Lal Indraji in 1882.
 In these edicts, Ashoka refers to himself as "Devanampiya"(Beloved of The Gods) and "Piyadassi" (The handsome one).